ajsmith/ose3-deployment-demo/openstack.rst

 =======================

-Here, we will provision the servers and other resources needed for the OSE3 installation, specified in the :doc:`architecture overview <architecture>`.
+Here, we will provision the servers and other resources needed for the OSE3 installation.
 This deployment is targeted for use with the OS1 Public cloud.
 Other OpenStack clouds may be used but are untested.
 Modifications may be needed for these examples to work in other OpenStack environments.

 These examples assume you're starting from scratch and have no existing instances.
 If you have existing instances, you'll have to adjust these examples for your specific environment.

 Architecture
 ============